 I took a deep breathe and came back to my senses.
 I realized I was fighting an impending ache at my left temple, most likely a result of forgotten lunch or dehydration.

-Noticing my hesitation, 2 high schools students offered some gentle encouragement and a modification to the assignment — do whatever you need to do.
+Noticing my hesitation, 2 high schools students offered some gentle encouragement and a modification to the assignment — do whatever you need to do to take care of yourself.

-Let’s start listening harder to the people that know what works best.
+Let’s start listening to those we’re here to serve - they know what works best.

 #Education #EducationReform #SocialEmotionalLearning #YouthDevelopment #Educators